Hue-Jhan/Multi-Weather-Api/README.md

 - Windy (work in progress Api, [here](https://api.windy.com/)), international.

 The code makes requests to the APIs to extract the current weather data, and the forecast data for the next few days, including hourly data.
-The weather informations are then saved into custom data types, an average result is calculated and ....
+The weather informations are then saved into custom data types, an average result is calculated and given as a json result.

-postgres, user data, logs, env/app.properties, db...
+Data such as user's ip, request, request params, are saved in  requests.log file and also in a Postgresql instance.

+Make sure to have active and working API keys in the ```.env/app.properties``` file.
+Some keys are extracted from the ```.env```, others are taken directly from ```app.properties```, i tried using exclusively the .env file but i had some issues trying to set this up, i tried using several libraries but i gave up and just went with hardcoding them in app.properties.

 ### 📊 Average Data Algorithm